This is the first in a 4-part series about The Big Magical Process of Making Words Happen (According to This Author).

 And so, this is an experiment of sorts, dear readers.
 A real-time study of one writer figuring out The Big Magical Process of Making Words Happen, According to Herself.
 But what I’d love is to foster conversation (and further introspection) about what our own processes entail, what the Spark demands of each of us.
 So please, please, PLEASE sound off in the comments if you have anything to add!

 Now, on to the Big Three: Setting, Characters, and Plot.

-Part 3: I Sometimes See You When I Look in the Mirror (or: The Peculiar Coincidences of Character Development)
+Part 3: I Sometimes See You When I Look in the Mirror (or: The Complexities of Character)

-Part 4: Our Journey Begins Now, and Why (or: To Plot or Not to Plot)
+Part 4: Our Journey Begins Now, But How? (or: To Plot or Not to Plot)